-Fig. 8 shows the efficiency plots for the rubber benchmark.
+Figure 10 shows the efficiency plots for the rubber benchmark.
 The structure of the CANN model is between that of a neural network and an expert model.
-As a result, there is a single point for the CANN model for each of the plots in Fig. 8.
+As a result, there is a single point for the CANN model for each of the plots in Fig. 10.
 For ICNN and NODE models, the error decays with increasing number of parameters, as expected.
 When there are 52 trainable parameters, the NODE and ICNN show similar performance in all the training cases.
 However, the drop in the error is more pronounced for the ICNN compared to the NODE framework.
 This suggests that the NODE model can capture the data well even with very few parameters.

-The efficiency trends are not preserved for the anisotropic skin data as shown in Fig. 9.
-In this case, in order to explore the effect of the number of parameters on the accuracy of the methods we follow two strategies: reducing the ansatz by interpolating only the functions in (4), or using the full expansion (11) but changing the number of trainable parameters.
-For the

-Figure 8: Model efficiency for the rubber dataset depicted in terms of mean absolute error (MAE) against number of trainable parameters.
-Columns correspond to the type of data used for training: UT (a), ET (b), PS (c), or all data used simultaneously during training (d).
-Note that for the CANN model the number of parameters is fixed and a single point is shown for the CANN model in each panel.
-The ICNN and NODE are neural network-based models and the number of trainable parameters increases with number of layers and layer depth.
+The efficiency trends are not preserved for the anisotropic skin data as shown in Fig. 11.
+In this case, in order to explore the effect of the number of parameters on the accuracy of the methods we follow two strategies: reducing the ansatz by interpolating only the functions in (4), or using the full expansion (11) but changing the number of trainable paramcolumns correspond to either SX, EB, or SY data only.
+Last column shows predictions when models are trained on all data simultaneously that for the CANN model the number of parameters is fixed and a single point is shown for the CANN model in each panel.
+The ICNN and NODE are neural network-based models and the number of trainable parameters increases with number of layers and layer depth